SkeldJS/Hindenburg/pages/getting-started/configuration.md

-Hindenburg has an easy-to-use JSON file for configuring the whole server.
-Hindenburg will look for a config.json in the current working directory, or if the `HINDENBURG_CONFIGS` environment variable is set to an absolute filename of the config.json to use, check out the [Environment Variables](./Environment%20Variables) page for more information.
+Waterway has an easy-to-use JSON file for configuring the whole server.
+Waterway will look for a config.json in the current working directory, or if the `WATERWAY_CONFIGS` environment variable is set to an absolute filename of the config.json to use, check out the [Environment Variables](./Environment%20Variables) page for more information.

 ## CLI Arguments
-Hindenburg also accepts configuration values as CLI arguments to the start command, either `yarn dev` or `yarn start`.
+Waterway also accepts configuration values as CLI arguments to the start command, either `yarn dev` or `yarn start`.

 You can use any of the config keys below preceded with two dashes (`--`) to change the config at runtime.

-For eaxmple, you could start Hindenburg with:
+For eaxmple, you could start Waterway with:
 ```sh
 yarn start --socket.port 22023 --reactor.mods["daemon.unify"].optional false
 ```